holochain/elemental-chat-ui/README.md

   - holo-hosted web user: `yarn clear:hc-holo`

 ## How to run automated tests:
-For all tests
+All tests
 - `yarn test`

-For unit tests
+Unit tests
-- In a holochain environment `yarn test:unit-hc`
+- For the holochain environment `yarn test:unit-hc`
-- In a holo environment `yarn test:unit-holo`
+- For the holo environment `yarn test:unit-holo`

-For integration tests
+Integration tests
-- In a holochain environment `yarn test:integration-hc`
+- For the holochain environment `yarn test:integration-hc`
-- In a holo environment `yarn test:integration-holo`
+- For the holo environment `yarn test:integration-holo`

 ## Build: